paseto-standard/paserk/operations/PKE.md

 (with the trailing period), and the unwrapped key MUST only be used for `v4.local.` PASETOs.

+Note: `BLAKE2b-256` means BLAKE2b with a 256-bit output, while `BLAKE2b-192` is
+BLAKE2b with a 192-bit output.

 #### V2/V4 Encryption

 Given a plaintext data key (`pdk`), and an Ed25519 public key (`pk`).